51) Bridging Ten Addition

 51.2 Bridging Ten Addition Strategy 18+ A Little Harder

-Reduce scaffolds
+Reduce Scaffolds

 The blocks are a scaffold to support calculation.
 If students can calculate without some or all of the blocks encourage this.
 Below is a progression of reducing scaffolding, from most to least support, using bridging ten for 18 + 7.